The best video borescope for the inspection application

 When choosing a video borescope for your application, there are multiple considerations that must be made to select the right tool for the job:

-• Field of view
+• Direction of view (DoV)

-• Direction of view
+• Field of view (FoV)

-• Articulation
+• Type of Articulation if any

-Inner Diameter of Part
+Inner Diameter (ID)

-Outer Diameter of Scope
+Outer Diameter (OD)

 The outer diameter, or OD, of the video borescope is the width of the scope tip.
 Usually measured in millimeters, this criterion is also critical in choosing the proper scope for your application.
 Certain ODs of scopes work well with certain part/application ID’s.

-Field of View
+Field of View (FOV)

 Field of view (FOV) is the visible area a video borescope can see at once.
 This is measured in horizontal degrees (H°), or sometimes horizontal by vertical degrees (H° x V°).